uzairshoaib/tasker/readme.md

 # Tasker

-Tasker is a basic task managing system built with laravel.if you need some basic task management system then use this to save your time.
+Tasker is a basic task managing system building with laravel.if you need some basic task management system then use this to save your time.

 ##Contributing